dcernach/hl2mt-next/README.rst

 line options:

 - --batch: Run in batch mode(don't use a GUI)
-- --config-file <filename>: Use <filename> instead of default.conf as the config file.
+- --config <filename>: Use <filename> instead of default.conf as the config file.

 Note: to create a new config file you should copy an existing file with a new .conf extension and then run the GUI to set it up how you want to.